slatedocs/slate/source/includes/_endpoint-variable.md

 derived | boolean | Whether the variable is a function of another; default: false type | string | The string type name categories | array | If "type" is "categorical", "multiple_response", or "categorical_array", an array of category definitions (see below).
-Other types have an empty array subvariables | array of URLs | For arrays, array of (ordered) references to subvariables derivation | object | For derived variables, a Crunch expression which was used to derive this variable; or null format | object | An object with various members to control the display of Variable data (see below) view | object | An object with various members to control the display of Variable data
+Other types have an empty array subvariables | array of URLs | For array variables, an ordered array of subvariable ids subreferences | array of objects | For array variables, an ordered array of {"name": ..., "alias": ..., ...} objects, one per subvariable derivation | object | For derived variables, a Crunch expression which was used to derive this variable; or null format | object | An object with various members to control the display of Variable data (see below) view | object | An object with various members to control the display of Variable data